 At a Regional Conference for 10-12 year-old students at Scotch Oakburn College in Tasmania in 2015, discussion commenced about providing a platform for cost-effective and inclusive conferences in the local region.
 The formation of a cluster group was initiated to develop ongoing and more frequent opportunities to celebrate the Round Square IDEALS together.

-Round Square representatives from these schools planned this concept using video conferencing.
-These cluster mini-conferences are aimed at 11-12 year-old students, Years 5 and 6 in Australia.
-The events provide a taste of what Round Square is all about, using one day programs that are packed with activities and engaging speakers to inspire this age group.
+Round Square representatives planned the concept using video conferencing.
+This resulted in a commitment to schedule a series of cluster mini-conferences for 11-12 year-old students (Years 5 and 6 in Australia).
+The events would provide a taste of what Round Square is all about, using one day programs packed with activities and engaging speakers to inspire this age group.

-Subsequent conferences at Billanook College, the Minimbah campus of Woodleigh School and Scotch Oakburn College have focussed on the IDEALS of Democracy, Environment and Adventure.
+Subsequent conferences at Billanook College, the Minimbah campus of Woodleigh School and Scotch Oakburn College focussed on the IDEALS of Democracy, Environment and Adventure.
 The most recent event in Tasmania was held over three days, instead of one, as most delegates had to travel.
 This adventure-based experience was held at Scotch Oakburn’s outdoor campus and was scaffolded using the Discovery Framework.
-Two Cluster Conferences are held each year, one per semester.

 Those involved would highly recommend this collaborative model to other clusters of Round Square schools around the world.
 Clusters can be based around any age group depending on which schools are in close enough proximity to each other to facilitate these events.

-The fifth mini conference will be held in Ballarat in October of this year and will focus on Environmental Stewardship.
+The fifth mini conference was held in Ballarat in October of this year and focused on Environmental Stewardship.

-- Keep the focus simple – by not trying to do too much in one day.
-Choose one of the IDEALS as a theme for the day and arrange speakers, Baraza discussions and activities to link in to that IDEAL.
+- Keep the focus simple by not trying to do too much in one day.
+Choose one or two of the IDEALS as a theme for the day and arrange speakers, Baraza discussions and activities to link in to those IDEALS.